mikeraab/docker001/Participant-Guide.md

 Here is a synopsis of the steps in the above URL:

-Be sure that you are in your home directory:
+Be sure that you are in your home directory, this is where you will create your first docker-compose.yml file:

+> *Note - you can use seperate sub-directories under your home directory, to store subsequent apps, each created with their own Docker Compose YAML file*

 ```
 $ cd ~